xvnpw/ai-nutrition-pro-design-claude3-opus/ARCHITECTURE.md

 # Architecture

-This document outlines the architecture of the AI Nutrition-Pro application.
+This document outlines the architecture of the AI Nutrition-Pro application

 ## Containers Context diagram